polyphony-chat/docs/docs/Protocol Specifications/core.md

 polyproto operates under the following trust assumptions:

-1. Users entrust their home server and its admins with data security and discretion on actions appearing as actor-performed, as, with most home server-based systems, it is possible for a home server to impersonate an actor in unencrypted communications.
+1. Users entrust their home server and its admins with data security and discretion on actions appearing as actor-performed, since as is the case with most home server-based systems, it is possible for a home server to impersonate an actor in unencrypted communications.
 2. Impersonation *can* be detected by users, as home servers never have access to private keys of actors.
 To sign messages as an actor, a home server would have to use a different key pair.